 There is a color chart all colorists consult to measure the intensity of hair color shades.
 The number of the color indicates the shade your hair will be; the lower it is, the darker the color.

 The numbers that refer to the hair color shades are typically universal, but there could be slight differences between hair color brands, depending on the production.
-It’s known across the color board that hair color 2 is the darkest shade and hair color 10 is the lightest.
+It’s known across the board that hair color 1 is true black and hair color 10 is the lightest blonde.

-While the numbers and shade mean the same to a colorist, that might not be the case for each customer.
-One’s idea of the darkest brown might vary from another, and the outcome of the color application will vary depending on the shade of your hair.
+While the numbers and shades mean the same to a colorist, that might not be the case for every customer.
+One’s idea of the darkest brown might vary from another’s, and the outcome of the color application will vary depending on the shade of your hair.

 What is the Difference Between Hair Color 2 and Hair Color 4?

-A subtle difference between hair colors 2 and 4 to some will be drastic to others.
+A subtle difference between hair colors 2 and 4 may be drastic to some and not to others.
 The difference is more prominent than you think.

 Hair Color 2 – Darkest Brown

 Hair color 2 is one subtle shade away from black, and it’s the darkest of the brown hair colors you can get.
-This color shade will likely appear to most as black unless shown beside a true black ‒ which is hair color 1.
+This color shade will likely appear black to most unless shown beside a true black ‒ which is hair color 1.

 Some color manufacturers have their hair color shades on a scale of 2-10 and call shade 2 black, while others create a dark brown under the No. 2 shade, so it’s pertinent to do your research before choosing a color to be sure you choose the right shade.